-What do I need to jump from Big Four to an alternative carrier?
+What do I need to jump from the Big Four to an alternative carrier?

 You need to know what type of network and what frequencies your phone supports.
 That information might be on the box or papers that came with it, but if you don't have those Google will help.
 If you don't understand what you're seeing there, a quick question in our forums will get you squared away.

 Take that information and check it against the network details for the carrier you want to use.
 You'll find those online at their website or you can give them a quick call.
-If things match you're golden.
+If things match, you're golden.

-If you love the phone you have now you can find a compnay that gives you the right service for it.
+If you love the phone you have now you can find a company that gives you the right service for it.

 You might need to get your phone unlocked if you bought it from the phone company you're using now.
 That's something they will do for you as long as you've met certain requirements like paying the bill for a set number of months.
 If you've paid the phone off or finished the contract, they'll help you.
 If for some reason they can't or won't, there are literally hundreds of third-party phone unlocking services online.
 Check the reviews and pick one and you'll be good to go in short order.